cofoundry-cms/Cofoundry.Docs/src/References/Subscribable Messages.md

-﻿To learn how the message subscriptions work, see the documentation for the [Message Aggregator](/framework/message-aggregator)
+To learn how the message subscriptions work, see the documentation for the [Message Aggregator](/framework/message-aggregator)

 #### Pages